department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure.md

 ---
 layout: page-breadcrumbs.html
-title: Exposure to Hazardous Chemicals and Materials
+title: Contact with Harmful Chemicals or Other Hazardous Materials
 display_title: Exposure to Hazardous Materials
 description: Find out if you can get VA disability compensation for conditions believed to be caused by contact with environmental hazards while serving in the military.
 plainlanguage: 10-24-16 certified in compliance with the Plain Writing Act